-Cheryl L. Cohen was nominated for election to our Board of Directors in March 2022.
+Cheryl L. Cohen became a director of Celldex in June 2022.
 Since 2008, Ms. Cohen has served as President of CLC Consulting, a pharmaceutical and biotechnology consulting firm that specializes in new product start-ups and commercialization.
-From August 2011 to July 2014, Ms. Cohen served as Chief Commercial Officer of Medivation, Inc. where she built the company's commercial organization and lead her team to successfully launch the oncology drug, Xtandi®.
+From August 2011 to July 2014, Ms. Cohen served as Chief Commercial Officer of Medivation, Inc. where she built the company's commercial organization and lead her team to successfully launch the oncology drug, Xtandi[®].
 Prior to joining Medivation, Ms. Cohen spent over ten years at Johnson & Johnson, most notably as Vice President of the Rheumatology Franchise.
 Ms. Cohen began her career at Solvay Pharmaceuticals in management and sales.
-Ms. Cohen currently serves on the board of directors of MEI Pharma, Immunity Bio (previously NantKwest) and Ignyte Acquisition Corp., all of which are publicly traded companies.
+Ms. Cohen has served on the board of directors of Immunity Bio (previously NantKwest), a publicly traded company, since June 2019.
+Ms. Cohen previously served on the board of directors of MEI Pharma from April 2020 to December 2022 and Ignyte Acquisition Corp. from January 2021 to April 2022, both publicly traded companies.
 She earned a B. A. degree from Saint Joseph College.

 Herbert J. Conrad became a director of Celldex in March 2008 upon consummation of our merger with AVANT.
 Mr. Conrad had been a director of Celldex Research since March 2004.
 Mr. Conrad was President of the U.S. Pharmaceuticals Division of Hoffmann-La Roche, Inc., a pharmaceutical company, from 1982 until his retirement in 1993.
-Mr. Conrad currently serves as Chairman of the Board of Matinas BioPharma Holdings, Inc., a publicly held biopharmaceutical company.
+Mr. Conrad currently serves on the Board of Matinas BioPharma Holdings, Inc., a publicly held biopharmaceutical company.
 Mr. Conrad serves as an Advisor to the Seaver Autism Center at Mount Sinai Hospital.
 In addition to serving on the board of directors of privately held biotechnology companies, Mr. Conrad has served as Chairman of the Board of Directors of Pharmasset, Inc., GenVec, Inc. and Bone Care International, Inc. Mr. Conrad has also served as director of Arbutus Biopharma Corporation and was a director and co-founder of Reliant Pharmaceuticals, Inc. He received B.S. and M.S. degrees from the Brooklyn College of Pharmacy and an honorary Doctorate in Humane Letters from Long Island University.